• Skip to primary navigation

 Our Review of Sea Breeze RV – Portland, TX

 We stayed at Sea Breeze for just over 5 weeks – and we will be back next year!
 Summarizing our review of Seabreeze RV Park in Portland, we would say that this is a great place to stay.
 We loved the location, the people, the activities and the area.
-You’ve already seen the owners and their classic Corvettes on the beach and the RV Olympics, so I’m not going go give too many details as I got an article on the place coming on the Good Sam magazine as well.
+You’ve already seen the owners and their and the , so I’m not going go give too many details as I got an article on the place coming on the Good Sam magazine as well.
 So I’ll just show some photos of the park to give you an idea of what it was like.

 Sea Breeze RV Park